Enkhamgalan1230/web/README.md

 # Web
-First Website project using HTML, CSS, JavaScript.
+First Website project using HTML, CSS, and JavaScript.